seiyaku

 Nancy is the home of Art Nouveau in north-east France.

-Neither of them have any identification markings on the back, but on the front there is a prominent thistle.
+The photographs of these two Nancy Cross pendants were sent to us separately by people in the US, but the pendants most likely originate from Europe.
+Neither of them have any identification markings on the back, but on the front there's a prominent thistle.
 The thistle is a symbol of Lorraine and is a main feature in the coat-of-arms of Nancy, the former capital of Lorraine.

 The first cross shown on the right is very small, measuring just 25 mm high and 17.5 mm wide.
 We don't know how old it is, beyond its discovery in an antique shop in 1969.
 It has the typical flowing curvilinear forms of Art Nouveau, for which Nancy is renown.
 These are plant-inspired motifs which appear in the art of several ancient cultures; from the Persian and Indian 'Paisley' swirls, to the New Zealand Koru, to the Far Eastern Tomoe.